nriesterer/cogsci-individualization/README.md

 - `analysis/plot_fig2_mReasoner_params.py`: Generates figure 2, a distribution overview for the resulting mReasoner parameters.
 - `analysis/plot_fig3_phm_params.py`: Generates figure 3, a distribution overview for the resulting PHM parameters.
 - `analysis/plot_fig4_congruency.py`: Generates figure 4, an overview about the overlap/congruency between mReasoner and PHM.
+- `newanalysis/`: Reconducted analyses using the new version of mReasoner.

 ### Dependencies